pubsubdb/pubsubdb/README.md

 ## Developer Guide
 Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas and APIs.

-## Intro to Model Driven Development
+## Model Driven Development
 [Model Driven Development](./docs/model_driven_development.md) is a proven approach to managing process-oriented tasks.
 Refer this guide for an overview of key features.

 ## Data Mapping
 Sharing data between activities is central to PubSubDB.
-Refer to the [Data Mapping Overview](./docs/data_mapping.md) for more information.
+Refer to the [Data Mapping Overview](./docs/data_mapping.md) for more information about supported functions and syntax.

 ## Composition
 The simplest graphs are linear, defining a predictable sequence of non cyclical activities.
 But graphs can be composed to model complex business scenarios and can even be designed to support long-running workflows lasting weeks or months.
 Refer to the [Composable Workflow Guide](./docs/composable_workflow.md) for more information.